HasnainSolangi/GIAIC/TypeScript/onsite-classes/classes/class007-arrays-tuples/README.md

-# TypeScript Arrays & Tuples 💻
+# TypeScript Arrays & Tuples 🔍🔧📝💡

-`Arrays and tuples are both data structures used to store collections of elements, but they differ in several key aspects:
+Arrays and tuples are both data structures used to store collections of elements, but they differ in several key aspects:

-- Mutability: Arrays are mutable, meaning their elements can be changed, added, or removed after initialization.
+* Mutability: Arrays are mutable, meaning their elements can be changed, added, or removed after initialization.
 Tuples, on the other hand, are immutable, meaning their elements cannot be changed after initialization.
-- Length: Arrays can grow or shrink in size dynamically by adding or removing elements.
+* Length: Arrays can grow or shrink in size dynamically by adding or removing elements.
 Tuples have a fixed length, meaning the number of elements they contain is predetermined and cannot be changed.
-- Types: Arrays can contain elements of the same or different types.
+* Types: Arrays can contain elements of the same or different types.
 Tuples are heterogeneous data structures, meaning they can contain elements of different types, but the types and their order are fixed at initialization.
-- Access: Elements in arrays are accessed by their indices, and the order of elements can be changed.
+* Access: Elements in arrays are accessed by their indices, and the order of elements can be changed.
 Elements in tuples are accessed by their positions, and the order of elements is fixed.

-In summary, arrays are mutable, dynamically sized, and can contain elements of the same or different types, while tuples are immutable, fixed-length, and contain elements of different types with a predetermined order.`
+In summary, arrays are mutable, dynamically sized, and can contain elements of the same or different types, while tuples are immutable, fixed-length, and contain elements of different types with a predetermined order.

-## Arrays
+## Arrays 💻

 TypeScript examples demonstrating various operations on arrays.

-### Introduction
+### Introduction 📌

 Arrays are a fundamental data structure in TypeScript, allowing you to store collections of elements.
 Here, we'll explore how to work with arrays in TypeScript.

-### Basic Array Operations
+### Basic Array Operations 🔢

 #### 1. Array of Numbers
 ```typescript